mvolkmann/blog/src/smalltalk.md

   target="_blank">Fundación Argentina de Smalltalk</a> (FAST)
 - <a href="https://www.gnu.org/software/dr-geo/" target="_blank">Dr. Geo</a>

+  "A program to design and manipulate interactive geometric sketches.
+  It helps kids to explore geometry."

 There is a <a href="https://lists.cuis.st/mailman/listinfo/cuis-dev" target="_blank">Cuis Smalltalk mailing list</a>,
 but no Discord or Slack channel.